AndyLeeProjects/vocab_learning_algorithm/README.md

 These are some of the **conditions & procedures** when suggesting vocabularies:
 - Sort the vocabularies with minimum counts(exposures) so that suggestions are not clustered
 - Eliminate redundant or consecutive suggestions
+- Prioritize the vocab category("Data Science", "Film", "Book", etc.) catered to the user's needs
+    - When learning vocabularies, sometimes there exist words that need to be learned more urgently than others.
+This feature takes care of that.
 - Find **an appropriate number of vocabularies** to suggest
-    - Depending on how many vocabs are on the waiting list, the number of suggestions will change accordingly
+    - Depending on how many vocabs are on the waiting list, the number of suggestions will adjust accordingly
     - The reason for not having a fixed number of suggestions is to prevent the cloggage of too many vocabularies on the waitlist
 - Suggest vocabularies a day divided into three sections: morning, afternoon, and night
-- Add the number of exposure by one every time each vocabulary is exposed to my brain
+- Add the number of exposure by one every time each vocabulary is exposed
 - Update the above changes to the Notion Vocabulary database
-- Record the vocabulary input date and the date when I checked the memorization completed box for further analysis

 <br>
 <br>